fedoco/itc-reporter/README.md

 ### Java really is a sledge hammer to crack this nut
 There really is no compelling reason to employ a Java tool with its somewhat heavyweight dependency on JRE in order to download a few reports from App Store Connect.
 Apart from the Apple backend engineering staff really being into Java, apparently.
 Also, storing login credentials in cleartext isn't state of the art anymore.

 **iTC Reporter** (this Python script), on the other hand, solves both problems.
 It is written in pure Python and doesn't need Java or any external dependencies to function.
-Also, it can optionally read the App Store Connect access token from the OS X Keychain (though it generally is still advisable to use an extra Apple ID specifically created for retrieving reports!).
+Also, it can optionally read the App Store Connect access token from the macOS Keychain (though it generally is still advisable to use an extra Apple ID specifically created for retrieving reports!).

 ## How?